tphummel/data.tomhummel.com/content/report/2017/sneezes.md

 Most sneezes in a day: 13, April 24

-Consecutive Days with a Sneeze: June 8-July 4.
+Most Consecutive Days with a Sneeze: June 8-July 4.
 27 days, 69 total sneezes.